xbenitogranell/xbenitogranell.github.io/_pages/projects.md

 nav_order: 1
 display_categories: [paleo,
                     diatoms,
-                    globalchange,
-                    ]
+                    globalchange]
 horizontal: false
 ---

-This site summarizes some current research projects and contracts that I'm leading, co-coordinating and participating, and are categorized into:
+This page summarizes some current research projects I'm leading, co-coordinating and participating, and are categorized into:

 1. Paleoecological perspective of resilience
 2. Spatio-temporal community dynamics